Malta: Norman conquest

 Roger I of Sicily returned Malta to Christian rule.

 The Normans attacked Malta in 1091, as part of their conquest of Sicily.
-The Norman leader, Roger I of Sicily, was welcomed by Christian captives, though contrary to myth he did not tear off a portion of his checkered red-and-white banner and present it to the Maltese in gratitude for having fought on his behalf, forming the basis of the modern flag of Malta.

-Malta became part of the newly formed Kingdom of Sicily, which also covered the island of Sicily and the southern Italian Peninsula.
-The Catholic Church was reinstated as the state religion, with Malta under the See of Palermo, and some Norman architecture sprang up around Malta, especially in its ancient capital Mdina.
-King Tancred made Malta a fief of the kingdom and installed a Count of Malta in 1192.
-As the islands were much desired due to their strategic importance, it was during this time that the men of Malta were militarised to fend off attempted conquest; early Counts were skilled Genoese privateers.
+Their leader, Roger I of Sicily, was welcomed by the Christians.
+Malta became part of the new Kingdom of Sicily, which also covered the southern Italian Peninsula.
+The Catholic Church was reinstated as the state religion, with Malta under the Archdiocese of Palermo, and some Norman architecture sprang up around Malta, especially in its previous capital, Mdina.
+King Tancred made Malta a fief and installed a Count of Malta in 1192.
+The islands were desired due to their strategic importance, so it was during this time the men of Malta were militarized to fend off attempted conquest.
+Early Counts were Genoese privateers.

-The kingdom passed on to the Hohenstaufen dynasty from 1194 until 1266.
-As Emperor Frederick II began to reorganise his Sicilian kingdom, Western culture and religion started to exert their influence more intensely.
-Malta was declared a county and a marquisate, but its trade was totally ruined.
-For a long time it remained solely a fortified garrison.
+The kingdom passed on to the Hohenstaufen German dynasty from 1194 until 1266.
+As Emperor Frederick II began to reorganise the Sicilian kingdom, Western culture and religion started to exert their influence more intensely.
+Malta was declared a county and a marquisate, but its trade was destroyed.
+For a long time it solely remained a fortified garrison.

-A mass expulsion of Arabs occurred in 1224, and the entire Christian male population of Celano in Abruzzo was deported to Malta in the same year.
-In 1249 Frederick II, Holy Roman Emperor, decreed that all remaining Muslims be expelled from Malta or compelled to convert.

-For a brief period, the kingdom passed to the Capetian House of Anjou, but high taxes made the dynasty unpopular in Malta, due in part to Charles of Anjou's war against the Republic of Genoa, and the island of Gozo was sacked in 1275.
+A mass expulsion of Arabs occurred in 1224, and the entire Christian male population of Celano, Italy in Abruzzo was deported to Malta in the same year.
+In 1249 Frederick II decreed that all remaining Muslims be expelled from Malta or compelled to convert.
+In 1266, the kingdom passed to the Capetian House of Anjou, but high taxes made the dynasty unpopular in Malta, due in part to Charles of Anjou's war against the Republic of Genoa, and the island of Gozo was sacked in 1275.